stillwater-sc/universal/README.md

 > make uninstall
 ```

-If you want to use the number systems provided by Universal in your own project, you can use the following CMakeLists.txt sttructure:
+If you want to use the number systems provided by Universal in your own project,
+you can use the following CMakeLists.txt structure:
 ```
 project("my-numerical-experiment")